Skip to content

 Option Description

 --terminal <mode> Overrides the default terminal behavior.
-Modes include tab, window, inplace, and echo.
+Modes include tab, window, inplace, echo, vscode, and cursor.
 See Terminal Support for details.

 --after-init <script> Runs a command after the session_init script completes.
-Perfect for starting a dev server or an AI agent.
+Perfect for starting a dev server.

 --ignore-same-session Forces autowt to create a new terminal, even if a session for that worktree already exists.